 Why Make Your Own Breakfast Sausage?

-My kids adore sausage for breakfast and as a topping on their pizza.
+My kids adore sausage patties for breakfast.
+Don't we all?
 What I don't like are the ingredients that are in breakfast sausage at the store.
-Poor quality meat, MSG, sugar, and other additives are the common offenders in your average roll of sausage.
+Poor quality meat, monosodium glutamate (MSG), corn syrup, sugar, and other additives are the common offenders in your average roll of sausage.
 I just didn't feel good about feeding this to my family anymore.

 They took one bite and wouldn't eat anymore.